stevenc-stb/spdx-3-model/docs/glossary.md

 A formally defined set of constraints that explicitly specify the valid "shape" of particular data to support validation against SPDX conformance requirements.

-A Property Shape defines the set of constraints for a given property when applied to a particular concept class.
-A Node Shape defines the set of property shapes (and thus constraints) relevant for validation of instance data realization of a given concept class.
+A property shape defines the set of constraints for a given property when applied to a particular concept class.
+A node shape defines the set of property shapes (and thus constraints) relevant for validation of instance data realization of a given concept class.

 In SPDX 3 these shapes are expressed using the W3C SHACL language.